doivglser/mindevenviro-fanciful/docs/README.md

 * shi3lD (shell script)

-  USAGE: "sudo shi3lD"
+  USAGE: "sudo shi3lD" OR pull down "shi3lD" from VTWM "Menu".

-  If "sudo redundanz -m" is running, then shi3lD will puff your MAC-Address, so you become a new IP.
+  shi3lD will puff your MAC-Address, so you become a new IP.

   Refresh in the wicd GUI and connect.